Mai TV: History

 In 2014, Mai TV got the rights to the Bundesliga from 2014 to 2015.

 In 2016, Mai TV got the rights to the UEFA Euro 2016.
+In late July, it was granted a Walesi slot, being on channel 4.

 In early 2017, 50% of Mai TV's shares were bought by the New-Methodist Christian Fellowship in Fiji.
 The remaining 50% is owned by Stanley Simpson.

 Programming

 As of February 2020, Mai TV's programming consists mostly of Christian programs, including relays from TBN.
-The channel also aired 1 News and relays of the Arirang channel at the time.
+The channel also aired 1News and relays of the Arirang channel at the time.

 A small number of local content is made, including Christian programming.